Advanced Microeconomics (Master Economic Research)

 - revelation principle (MWG 23.B)

-Mechanism design II: dominant strategy implementation
+Mechanism design II: public goods

 - Gibbard Satterthwaite theorem (MWG 23.C)